 Neil Gaiman: Why our future depends on libraries, reading and daydreaming

-It's important for people to tell you what side they are on and why, and whether they might be biased.
-A declaration of members' interests, of a sort.
+It’s important for people to tell you what side they are on and why, and whether they might be biased.
+A declaration of members’ interests, of a sort.
 So, I am going to be talking to you about reading.
-I'm going to tell you that libraries are important.
-I'm going to suggest that reading fiction, that reading for pleasure, is one of the most important things one can do.
-And I am biased, obviously and enormously: I'm an author, often an author of fiction.
-So I'm biased as a writer.
-And I'm here giving this talk tonight, under the auspices of the Reading Agency: a charity whose mission is to give everyone an equal chance in life by helping people become confident and enthusiastic readers.
-And it's that change, and that act of reading that I'm here to talk about tonight.
-I was once in New York, and I listened to a talk about the building of private prisons – a huge growth industry in America.
-It's not one to one: you can't say that a literate society has no criminality.
-It's tosh.
+I’m going to tell you that libraries are important.
+I’m going to suggest that reading fiction, that reading for pleasure, is one of the most important things one can do.
+I’m going to make an impassioned plea for people to understand what libraries and librarians are, and to preserve both of these things.
+And I am biased, obviously and enormously: I’m an author, often an author of fiction.
+So I’m biased as a writer.
+And I’m here giving this talk tonight, under the auspices of the Reading Agency: a charity whose mission is to give everyone an equal chance in life by helping people become confident and enthusiastic readers.
+And it’s that change, and that act of reading that I’m here to talk about tonight.
+It’s not one to one: you can’t say that a literate society has no criminality.